 Spanish coffee is one of the best-known spiked coffee recipes and it's an excuse to (cautiously) play with fire.
 There are also many variations that you can play around with, so it's quite fun.

-Essentially, you're going to have your coffee and liqueur of choice ready to pour.
-You'll then light an overproof rum on fire inside your glass and let it burn and caramelize the sugar rim.
+Have your coffee and liqueur of choice ready to pour.
+Then light an overproof rum on fire inside your glass and let it burn and caramelize the sugar rim.
 Add some spices, then pour the rest of the drink.
 It's an adventure and a light show in one.Continue to 9 of 10 below.

 09 of 10